 The death adder’s diet consists mainly of frogs, birds, lizards, mice and rats.
 It uses its tail as a grub-like lure to attract prey within striking distance.

-The death adder of northern Australia generally grows between 31 and 36 inches long.
+The death adder of northern Australia generally grows to be between 31 and 36 inches long.

 Although the northern death adder is currently common within its range, its numbers are believed to be declining as its habitat is progressively eroded by human activity.

 The death adder’s deadly venom prevents most animals from preying on it, but they are cannibalistic.